fletchjp/MERG-Arduino-Software/Signals/CANSignals/Readme.md

 These examples use an old version of the Arduino CBUS library and will need updating before any use.

+These are based on the two signals cases using a state process.

 ## CANASIGNAL

 Version 1a beta 4